gammapy/gammapy/docs/makers/reflected.rst

-The following example illustrates how to create reflected regions for a given circular on region and exclusion mask using the `~gammapy.makers.ReflectedRegionsFinder`.
+The following example illustrates how to create reflected regions for a given circular on region and exclusion mask using the `~gammapy.makers.background.ReflectedRegionsFinder`.
 In particular, it shows how to change the minimal distance between the ON region and the reflected regions.
 This is useful to limit contamination by events leaking out the ON region.
 It also shows how to change the minimum distance between adjacent regions as well